 Kalian always looked like she was in a state of musing while thumbing through magazines and newspapers like she was piecing together a puzzle.
-After some invasive poking and prodding, I learned she had a deeply rooted dream to own her very own newspaper… the kind that pushed to the forefront the sort of cool, diverse culture that bubbles in the underground of the Central Valley.
+After some invasive poking and prodding, I learned she had a deeply rooted dream to own her very own newspaper… the kind that pushed to the forefront the sort of fresh, diverse culture that bubbles in the underground of the Central Valley.
 When I heard that, I think the result was something to the effect of “S#@t yes!
 You should definitely do that.”
 But despite my charming enthusiasm, Kalian shot out a lopsided smile and dismissed it all as an elaborate pipe dream.

-Our first real office was in the tiny house we shared, and we quickly learned that between the limited square feet and our personal belongings, there wasn’t enough room for everything a proper business needs… printers, desks, idea boards, computers, filing cabinets, shelves… so we did what any self-respecting business owners would do, we gutted the house and sold just about all the furniture to make sure there was enough room for everything we needed.
+Our first real office was in the tiny house we shared, and we quickly learned that between the limited square feet and our personal belongings, there wasn’t enough room for everything a proper business needs; printers, desks, idea boards, computers, filing cabinets, shelves, etc., so we did what any self-respecting business owners would do, we gutted the house and sold just about all the furniture to make sure there was enough room for everything we needed.
 For an entire year, we lived inside our office space with naught but beds and kitchenware as our home, sweet home.

 And it was crazy.
-We held meetings in our living room, ate meals at the desks, kept magazine racks on the back patio and stuffed 20,000 copies of our paper into our garage every 2 weeks.
-It was learning how to be a boss when most of our adult lives were spent as employees, it was understanding what it meant to assume ultimate responsibility, to hit consistent and unrelenting deadlines, and convince seasoned business owners that a couple of late 20-somethings knew what they were doing.
+We held meetings in our living room, ate meals at the desks, kept magazine racks on the back patio and stuffed 20,000 copies of our paper into our garage every two weeks.
+It was learning how to be a boss when most of our adult lives were spent as employees; it was understanding what it meant to assume ultimate responsibility, to hit consistent and unrelenting deadlines, and convince seasoned business owners that a couple of late 20-somethings knew what they were doing.

 In all this time we still weren’t the Fresno Flyer.
 If you’ve been following us a while then you know who we were before our debut; The Valley’s Nickel.
 It was ‘buy, sell, trade’ only, no editorials, highlights, or articles, just advertisements.
 That’s how we found our ‘in’, it was by picking up where an old business left off as they closed their doors.
 We cut our teeth and earned our stripes by being a ‘rag paper’ first.
-It took 2 solid years of working the delivery routes by hand, moving the stands all over the Valley as we began to truly understand the diverse neighborhoods who read the paper print after print, along with the businesses who chose to work with us.
-We revamped the design and layout of the paper over and over and over again on so many different occasions in order to get closer to where we wanted to be that sometimes it meant being up until 3 a.m. and driving our printing press nuts.
+It took two solid years of working the delivery routes by hand, moving the stands all over the Valley as we began to truly understand the diverse neighborhoods who read the paper print after print, along with the businesses who chose to work with us.
+We revamped the design and layout of the paper over and over and over again on so many different occasions to get closer to where we wanted to be that sometimes it meant being up until 3 a.m. and driving our printing press nuts.

 We’re Not Us Without Them: